-Bendorf Prime Class A Office Space for Lease 801 Bluff Street • Dubuque
+Prime Class A Office Space for Lease 801 Bluff Street • Dubuque

 Located at 801 Bluff Street, this beautiful, historic, building has it all.
-TH Media will occupy the first floor, with partial space available on the second floor and the entire third floor! - Customizable space from 3,500 sq. ft. to 20,000 sq. ft. - Beautiful views overlooking downtown Dubuque, Washington Park, and the Dubuque Museum of Art. - Parking galore with on-site surface parking, additional parking to the South, and the Locust Street Parking Ramp directly across the of clinical services.

-- Access to Public Transportation.

-- · Close to Lower Main, Millwork District, Five Flags Center, Bluff Street Shops, restaurants, and more.
+TH Media will occupy the first floor, with partial space available on the second floor and the entire third floor!

+- Customizable space from 3,500 sg. ft. to 20,000 sg. ft. - Beautiful views overlooking downtown Dubuque, Washington Park, and the Dubuque Museum of Art. - Parking galore with on-site surface parking, additional parking to the South, and the Locust Street Parking Ramp directly across the street - Shipping and receiving dock with access to storage and freight elevator. - Access to Public Transportation. - Close to Lower Main, Millwork District, Five Flags Center, Bluff Street Shops, restaurants, and more. - Move-in ready or configure to suit. - Furniture negotiable. - Negotiable improvement allowances.
-Contact: Amy Wagner Woodward Communications, Inc. (563) 588-5685

-awagner@wcinet.com

-- Move-in ready or configure to suit.

-- Furniture negotiable.

-- Negotiable improvement allowances.